-Essential Coil Well Service, operates the largest coil tubing well service fleet in Canada providing coil services to producers in the Western Canadian Sedimentary Basin.
-The new Generation III and IV masted coil tubing rigs are well-suited to complete longer, deeper and more complex wells.
+Essential Coil Well Service, operates one of Canada’s largest coil tubing well service fleet in Canada providing coil services to producers in the Western Canadian Sedimentary Basin and in the U.S. The new Generation III and IV masted coil tubing rigs are well-suited to complete longer, deeper and more complex wells.

 Tryton Tool Service, has been successful in helping its clients complete vertical and horizontal wells using well established conventional products as well as its proven Multi-Stage Frac Systems – both open hole and cemented-in systems.
-It offers sales and rentals from nine service centres in western Canada and a Warehouse/Distribution centre based out of Edmonton, Alberta.
+It offers sales and rentals from service centres in western Canada, and the U.S., and a Warehouse/Distribution centre based out of Edmonton, Alberta.

 - ALS Building – Edmonton